RoboJackets/software-training-old/assignments/week_2/exercise_2_2/exercise_2_2.md

 ```

 This method looks like it is just return what character we should use for the
-different configurations we could possibly be in.
+different markers that could be at that location on the board.

 ```c++
 void printBoard(const Board &board) {